Part 3 - Device Registration

 Expression

 .
-This will verify that both “manufacturerId” and “deviceName” are present on the POST body. - Set the
+This verifies that both “manufacturerId” and “deviceName” are present on the POST body. - Set the

 Response Code Template